codecypher/LearnAI/README.md

 This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence (AI) and Machine Learning (ML).

 The intended audience for this repo is the undergraduate (junior or senior) or graduate student in computer science.

-It should be a supplement to an undergraduate or graduate textbook on machine learning (ML) [3] and artificial intelligence (AI) [4] or one of the **Recommended Books on AI** given below.
+This repo should be a supplement to an undergraduate or graduate textbook on machine learning (ML) [3] and artificial intelligence (AI) [4] or one of the **Recommended Books on AI** given below.

 Whether or not you find this repo useful will depend on your style of learning and taking notes.

-This is a work in progress, so there is probably some content missing and the content will be changing.
+This is a work in progress, so there is probably some content missing and the content may be changing frequently.

 ## References